The edge of discovery: Controlling the local false discovery rate at the margin: Numerical results

 where $\phi$ denotes the probability density function of the standard Gaussian distribution.
 The top half of Figure~\ref{fig-main-sim} shows the mixture density and corresponding~$\lfdr$.

 We repeatedly sample from the above two-groups model for a total of~$10^5$ simulation replicates.
-The bottom half of Figure~\ref{fig-main-sim} shows the~$\FDR$ (left) and $\maxlfdr$ (right) for both our procedure and the BH procedure, at conservative level $q$ and estimated level $q/\hat\pi_0^\zeta$ with threshold~$\zeta=\frac{1}{2}$.
-The BH procedure at level~$q$, shown as a solid red line, achieves~$\FDR$ exactly~$\pi_0 q$, whereas its $\maxlfdr$ can be much larger.
-For instance, the BH procedure at level~$q = 0.2$ has~$\maxlfdr$ above~$50\%$, so the least promising rejection is more likely to be null than non-null.
-By contrast, the SL procedure, shown as a solid blue line, conservatively controls $\FDR$ substantially below the level~$\pi_0 q$ but has $\maxlfdr$ equal to~$\pi_0 q$ as guaranteed by Theorem~\ref{thm-main}.
-The modified BH and SL procedures at the estimated level~$q/\hat\pi_0^\zeta$ respectively achieve~$\FDR$ and~$\maxlfdr$ just below~$q$.
+The bottom half of Figure~\ref{fig-main-sim} shows the~$\FDR$ (left) and $\maxlfdr$ (right) for our procedure, at conservative level $\tol$ and estimated level $\tol/\hat\pi_0^\lambda$ with threshold~$\lambda=\frac{1}{2}$, along with the corresponding quantities for the BH procedure at levels $\q$ and $\q/\hat\pi_0^\lambda$ shown for comparison.
+The BH procedure at level~$\q$, shown as a solid red line, achieves~$\FDR$ exactly~$\pi_0\q$, whereas its $\maxlfdr$ can be much larger than $\pi_0\q$.
+For instance, the BH procedure at level~$\q = 0.2$ has~$\maxlfdr$ above~$50\%$, so the least promising rejection is more likely to be null than non-null.
+By contrast, the SL procedure, shown as a solid blue line, controls $\FDR$ substantially below the level~$\pi_0\tol$ but has $\maxlfdr$ equal to~$\pi_0\tol$ as guaranteed by Theorem~\ref{thm-main}.
+The modified BH and SL procedures that incorporate~$\hat\pi_0^\lambda$ achieve~$\FDR$ and~$\maxlfdr$ just below~$\q$ and~$\tol$, respectively.
+Importantly, because the BH procedure at level $q$ is not intended to control $\maxlfdr$ at level $q$, these results do not indicate a failure of the BH procedure to achieve its advertised control; likewise, because the SL procedure at level $\tol$ is not intended to target FDR control at level $\tol$, the fact that its FDR is well below $\pi_0\tol$ does not indicate that the method is overly conservative.

+In Figure~\ref{fig-lfdr-asymptotics}, we assess how well the maximum $\max_{i\in \cR}\lfdr(p_i)$ concentrates around its expectation $\maxlfdr(\cR)$ by plotting the interquartile range of $\max_{i\in \cR}\lfdr(p_i)$ for the BH and SL procedures.
+The blue x's indicate the asymptotic prediction~\eqref{eq-lfdr-asymptotics} of Theorem~\ref{thm-asymptotics}.
+For $m=1024$, the maximum concentrates well, and the theoretical prediction is quite accurate.